 Athens is truly one of the great cities in the world and one of the most significant cradles of civilization.
 There is a LOT to see and do in Athens and we usually recommend 3 days as a minimum stay to make the most of this incredible city.
 If, however, you have another day or two on your hands, or perhaps you have visited previously, then doing one of the fantastic day trips from Athens to one of the many wonders close by is a must.
 Ancient ruins, famous archeological sites, beautiful beaches, authentic islands, mountain monasteries and much more!

-Which day trip from Athens should you book?
+Which day trips from Athens should you book?

-You will notice the majority of these day trips are with a company called Get Your Guide.
+You will notice the many of these day trips are with Get Your Guide or Viator

-They are a well known, global company and we have chosen to partner with them ( yes, we will earn a small commission if you book one of these tours) for the following reasons.
+These are large, well known, global companies and we have chosen to partner with them ( yes, we will earn a small commission if you book one of these tours) for the following reasons.